top of page

 Chicago, 3500 S Morgan St, Chicago, IL 60609, USA

-Join us on Valentine’s Day for a Suminagashi Valentine Special, where you’ll explore the art of “floating ink,” guiding pigments across water to form delicate patterns.
-Lay your paper onto the surface and lift a one-of-a-kind design
+Join us for a Suminagashi workshop to explore the art of “floating ink,” guiding pigments across water to form delicate patterns.
+Lay your paper onto the surface and lift a one-of-a-kind design of your own creation!

 Chicago, 3500 S Morgan St, Chicago, IL 60609, USA